pmdevita/XPS15-7590-Hackintosh/README.md

 1. Read and follow the Dortania guides.
 This config is more of a reference for how the laptop should be configured, you should still know the process as if you were doing it.

 2. Use GenSMBIOS to create new SMBIOS keys for your config.
+I recommend using a `MacbookPro16,1` profile.

 3. Specific notes for certain hardware